Available 24X7 Call For Free Consultation (281) 587-1111

 While many jurisdictions provide much more meaningful sanctions for intentional or negligent destruction of evidence, with the Brookshire case, the rules for dealing with failure to preserve relevant evidence have been made clear.

-If you have questions, call a personal injury lawyer In Texas, call Baumgartner Law Firm at (281) 587-1111!
+If you have questions, call a personal injury attorney in Houston, at Baumgartner Law Firm at (281) 587-1111!

 Baumgartner Law Firm